-Death to paper and OCR processes – there we said it!
-It's a pretty bold (and controversial) statement on our part, especially considering the current state of the U.S. market.
-So, how can Basware state so blatantly that paper is soon to go the way of the fax?
+Death to paper and optical character recognition (OCR) processes – there, we said it!
+It's a pretty bold (and controversial) statement on our part, especially considering the current state of global invoicing.
+So, how can Basware state so blatantly that paper is soon to go the way of the fax machine?
 To better understand this, we need to understand why paper is still so prevalent today, despite all the money and effort spent on purchase-to-pay (P2P) automation.

-The simple fact is that every business is looking for ways to streamline costly processes, and do more with less.
+The simple fact is that every business is looking for ways to streamline costly processes and do more with less.
 The challenge has been getting buyers and suppliers on the same page.
 Many traditional e-invoicing initiatives push a significant amount of change and cost to the supplier.
-This is probably the single greatest reason e-invoicing has not fully matured in the U.S. market.
 Passing the burden on to the supplier is not a realistic method of pushing adoption of e-invoicing.

 The majority of manual invoices today are received by e-mail.
 This has been a win-win for the buyer and supplier.
-The supplier does not have to pay for supplies and postage, and receiving e-mail attachments is faster to process than physical mail for the buyer.
-This is why e-mail has become the default sending method in the U.S.
+The supplier does not have to pay for supplies and postage and receiving e-mail attachments is faster to process than physical mail for the buyer.

 A large percentage of these e-mailed invoices are created by an accounting system (Quickbooks, Sage, Microsoft, Oracle, SAP, etc).
 But the nuance is – these systems also generate a readable PDF document and that's the game-changer.
 It's why Basware can make the bold statements that we have.

 You see, readable PDFs have a structured text file embedded in the document – it's different than PDFs that are merely an image of the document.
 This is why you can copy text from the document and paste it to another file.
 Basware has created a solution that allows this data file to be read by the e-invoicing solution, mapped, and converted into a true e-invoice.